How much does remortgaging cost?

 When considering how much remortgaging costs, you need to factor in the fees associated with the mortgage deal, as sometimes the price of the fees can outweigh the benefits of a low interest rate.
 Don’t worry though, a mortgage adviser will take all of this into consideration when offering advice on the right mortgage for your needs.

-There are various different fees associated with remortgaging.
-As we mentioned earlier, it’s not as black and white as saying you’ll have to pay all of these fees listed below.
-It very much depends on your individual situation, but as a rough guideline, here are the fees that could be applied when going through the remortgage process.
+There are various fees associated with remortgaging but you won’t necessarily have to pay all of them.
+How much you pay depends on your individual situation, but as a rough guideline, these are the fees that you might have to pay when going through the remortgage process.

 Your home may be repossessed if you do not keep up repayments on your mortgage.

 There may be a fee for mortgage advice.
 The actual amount you pay will depend upon your circumstances.

 The fee is up to 1% but a typical fee is 0.3% of the amount borrowed.